engspa12/TravelDBM/README.md

 ## Next Steps

 #### Once you have both API keys (Google Maps key and Amadeus key), you can proceed to clone the project.
-DON'T START ANDROID STUDIO YET.
+DO NOT START ANDROID STUDIO YET.
 After the project is cloned and before entering Android Studio, navigate to the project location and create a file called ***keys.xml*** in the values folder (app/src/main/res/values).
 In this file add a string resource named MAPS_API_KEY with the Google Maps API key.
 Follow the example below:

 ```
 <resources>